Discovering Japanese Cast Iron Kettles - Characteristics and Production Areas of Tetsubin

 History of Kyoto Metal Casting

-Apart from these tea ceremony kettles, Ryubundo (龍文堂) was the first to produce tetsubin in Kyoto around 1764 using a wax casting method.
-The second generation of Ryubundo's apprentices included master craftsmen of Omi (Shiga Prefecture) such as Kibundo (亀文堂) and Hata Zoroku (秦蔵六), who were active outside of Kyoto and are also known as Kansai tetsubin.
-Unfortunately, Ryubundo and Kibundo are no longer in business.
-Today, homage works called "Utsushi (hommage)" are still produced in the Takaoka metal casting, which are made in the same wax mold.
+In addition to these iconic tea ceremony kettles, Ryubundo (龍文堂) pioneered tetsubin production in Kyoto circa 1764, employing a wax casting technique.
+The second generation of Ryubundo's apprentices included master craftsmen from Omi (Shiga Prefecture), notably Kibundo (亀文堂) and Hata Zoroku (秦蔵六), who achieved prominence beyond Kyoto and are acknowledged as Kansai tetsubin artisans.
+Regrettably, both Ryubundo and Kibundo have ceased operations.
+Presently, homage pieces referred to as "Utsushi (hommage)" continue to be crafted in Takaoka metal casting, following the same wax mold methodology.

 Characteristics of Kyo Tetsubin